pallets/click/docs/commands.rst

 .. note::

-    It is still possible to use '--' between a command and an argument.
+    Using '--' between multicommand and its argument will generate the same user error.

 Multi Command Pipelines
 -----------------------